 Why do rattlesnake plants close up at night?

 The leaves of some rattlesnake houseplants tend to point upward at night and drop back down during daylight, which is why they are sometimes called rattlesnake prayer plants.
-This not-so-subtle movement is completely normal for this type of plant as a way to manage its own light and water resources.
+This not-so-subtle movement is normal for this type of plant as a way to manage its light and water resources.

 Are rattlesnake plants and prayer plants the same?